Qualifying for Your Pension

 - Basic 60 with 10.
 You qualify for a pension at age 60 with at least 10 years of earned service credit.

-You are vested, meaning you have sufficient service to qualify for a pension though you may not yet meet the age requirement, when you have the equivalent of ten years of full-time public school employment.
+You are vested, meaning you have sufficient service to qualify for a pension though you may not yet meet the age requirement, when you have the equivalent of 10 years of full-time public school employment.
 If you're in the MIP DC Converted or Basic DC Converted plan, you'll continue to earn credit towards pension eligibility as long as you remain employed under the retirement system.
 Click here for information on how earning and purchasing service affects your pension eligibility.

 You must be an active member to be eligible for the early reduced retirement.
 An active member is someone who is still working under the retirement system and earning creditable service.
 If you terminate employment before the month you reach pension eligibility age, you become a deferred member, rather than an active member (see Summer birthday provision).
 Deferred members don't qualify for the early reduced pension.